mohith2017/trading-idea-generator/README.md

 # Trading Idea Generator

-An AI-powered application that generates trading ideas based on market data and research using LlamaIndex and OpenAI.
+A Gen AI-powered application that generates trading ideas based on market data and research using RAG(llamaIndex and OpenAI).

 ## Features